Quantcast

 Shutterstock

 Some people think that if they decide to go on a plant-based diet, they need to not cook with oil anymore.
 That's not true.
-The key is to go with an oil that is plant-based because they contain mono and/or polyunsaturated fats that can help to keep your heart in good condition.
+The key is to go with an oil that is plant-based because it contains mono and/or polyunsaturated fats that can help to keep your heart in good condition.
 And just what qualifies as a plant-based oil?
 Olive oil.
 Sesame oil.
 Avocado oil.
 Almond oil.
 Coconut oil.
 Flaxseed oil.
 Walnut oil.
 Pumpkin seed oil.
 Peanut oil.
 Cocoa butter—that's just a few of 'em.
 All of these are oils that you can prepare your meals with.
 The key is to make sure to buy the kinds that are virgin or extra-virgin cold-pressed.
 Oil that is in that state is less refined which means you're able to get more nutrients from it which is always beneficial.

 Shutterstock

 Some say that dairy is the devil.
 I mean, if you make the time to do your own research on it, it's hard to find credible enough information to debate them.
-Dairy contains hormones, microorganisms and pesticides.
+Dairy contains hormones, microorganisms, and pesticides.
 The main protein in milk known as casein can increase your cancer risk.
 And, while most of us were raised to believe that dairy is good for our bones and teeth, there's research that indicates that it can actually put our bones at risk too.

 Still, if there is no way on this earth that you are totally going to go without a slice of pizza or some mac 'n cheese, opt to make it yourself.
 Also, make sure to use one of the healthier kinds of vegan cheeses.
 You can check out a list of some of them here.